broadinstitute/cromwell/docs/optimizations/CheckpointFiles.md

   }

   command <<<
-    # Read from the my_checkpoint file if there's content there:
+    # Note: Cromwell will stage the checkpoint file on recovery attempts.
+    # This task checks the 'my_checkpoint' file for a counter value, or else
+    # initializes the counter at '1':
     FROM_CKPT=$(cat my_checkpoint | tail -n1 | awk '{ print $1 }')
     FROM_CKPT=${FROM_CKPT:-1}